0xPolygonMiden/miden-base/docs/src/account.md

-# Account / Smart Contract
+# Accounts / Smart Contracts

 An `Account` represents the primary entity of the protocol.
 Capable of holding assets, storing data, and executing custom code.
 Each `Account` is a specialized smart contract providing a programmable interface for interacting with its state and assets.